awslabs/keys_values/README.md

 * "default": No quantization.
 KV cache buffers stored in same datatype as weights (set by `--precision`).
-* "torch-quantized8" or "bnb-quantized8": KV cache buffers quantized to
+* "torch-quantized8", "bnb-quantized8", "ao-quantized8": KV cache buffers
-  8 bits.
+  quantized to 8 bits.
 For 16 bit weights, this saves a factor of 2.
-* "bnb-quantized4": KV cache buffers quantized to 4 bits.
-For 16 bit weights,
+* "bnb-quantized4", "ao-quantized4": KV cache buffers quantized to 4 bits.
-  this saves a factor of 4.
+  For 16 bit weights, this saves a factor of 4.
+At this moment, neither `bitsandbytes` nor `torchao` support 4 bit quantization on CPU.

-**Note**: 4-bit quantization with PyTorch `ao` is planned, but not yet implemented.

 Next, here are further relevant parameters determining GPU memory usage in the second stage: